Position

 • Proven experience as an Oil Change Technician or similar role.

-• Strong knowledge of automotive systems and maintenance procedures.
+• Strong understanding of automotive systems and maintenance procedures.

 Is becoming a Oil Change Technician a good career path?